Limited Offer: Early Black Friday Deal

 Let’s say your routine is to stand behind the ball, look down the fairway, take one practice swing, and then come around the side and hit the ball.

 For some golfers, this routine may take 15 seconds, and for others, it could take 30.
-The key is to establish a pace to your routine and then keep that the same from one round to the next.
+The key is to establish a pace for your routine and then keep that pace from one round to the next.

 Think about it when compared to other sports.